lambdastack/lambdastack/docs/home/howto/SECURITY.md

 ## How to make kubectl work for non-root user on master node

-For security reason, the access to the admin credentials is limited to the root user.
+For **security reasons**, the access to the admin credentials is limited to the root user.
 To make a non-root user the cluster administrator, run these commands (as the non-root user):

 ```shell